Hull Paragon Interchange: NER period (1854–1923)

 The main station was enlarged to a design by NER architect William Bell.
 The extension included a new five span steel platform roof, with a two span roof over the concourse, built by the Cleveland Bridge & Engineering Co., with the offices resited to the east end of the station, facing the station concourse, together with the adjacent Hotel.
 Half of the new office spaces was taken up by a tiled booking office, with wooden booking windows, and architectural detailing in faience.
 The booking office's main entrance faced Paragon Square (Ferensway) accessed under a large iron made porte-cochère.
 The enlarged station opened 12 December 1904.
 An additional range of buildings was built c.
 1908 to the south-east of the station, to provide stock rooms for the hotel.

 As built the station had nine platforms under the four southernmost spans of the roof; the northernmost span had facilities for special goods, such as cars and horses, and was screened off from the other four; it was served by platform 1, known as the fish dock or fish platform, which was also used for fish.
 The southern bay platforms, and 1887 platform roof was retained for a total of fourteen passenger platforms; platforms 1–9 also received low level roofs outside the main shed.
 The original station offices were retained and used as waiting rooms and parcel offices.

 In 1904 the station signalling system was converted to an electro-pneumatic power signalling system – the station had two signal boxes: Paragon Station box was a 143 lever box and was located at the end of platforms 1 and 2; Park Street box, with 179 levers was located 714 ft west of the station.

-In World War I, the station hosted a rest station and canteen for servicemen.

-On 5 March 1916 during a First World War Zeppelin raid that killed 17, a bomb blast blew out the glass in the station roof.
+In the First World War, the station hosted a rest station and canteen for servicemen.
+On 5 March 1916 during a Zeppelin raid that killed 17, a bomb blast blew out the glass in the station roof.